 Vinyl records are enjoying a revival right now, with, in 2019, vinyl outselling CDs for the first time in forty years.
 If your loved one is into vinyl, then a vintage record from one of their favourite artists would make a great secondhand gift idea.
 You may have to ask some prying questions first to discover what gaps they have in their collection, but it’s worth it to avoid buying something they already own.

 Once you’ve worked out what record they would love, it’s time to get searching.
 Online eBay, Oxfam Online, and Discogs are great places to look for secondhand vinyl.
+Check out my eBay buying tips if shopping there.
 Locally, you might have a secondhand record shop near you.
 Alternatively, Oxfam has six dedicated bricks and mortar music shops across Scotland and England that are a joy to browse in.

 I always think there is something really special about vintage jewellery.
 I think it’s the idea that the piece has had a whole life of hidden stories with someone else.
 For that reason, I think it makes for one of those really great secondhand gift ideas.